 What's interesting is how the die sizes and other features line up.
 Big Navi / RDNA2 adds support for ray tracing and other DX12 Ultimate features, which requires quite a few transistors.
 The very large Infinity Cache is also going to use up a huge chunk of die area, but it also helps overcome potential bandwidth limitations caused by the somewhat narrow 256-bit bus width on Navi 21.
-Ultimately, Navi 23 ends up with a slightly smaller die than Navi 10, but with similar performance and the additional new features.
+Ultimately, Navi 23 ended up with a slightly smaller die than Navi 10, but with similar performance and the additional new features.